zpczaizheli/Retro-MTGR/README.md

 Test_list = list(range(300, 400))
 ```
 ## Output
-Once the model training is completed, you will get two files:
+Once the model training is completed, you will get one file:

-- Test-predict.txt: Contains the retrosynthesis prediction results for the target molecules in the test set.

 - Test-result.txt: Contains detailed performance data of the model.